SquidDev/squiddev.cc/posts/2018-11-24-thread-saturation.md

 While we were able to fix this quite quickly (it turned out the lock wasn't really needed), we started having other issues - somehow, Java had created far too many threads, and so was unable to execute critical tasks.
-We didn't previously keep track of how many threads the JVM was using, but after adding that, we were able to see there was a bit of a problem].
+We didn't previously keep track of how many threads the JVM was using, but after adding that, we were able to see there was a bit of a problem.

 ![The original plot of total and live threads.
 The total thread count reaches 250k in less than 1.5 hours.](/assets/img/posts/2018-11-24-thread-saturation-250k.png)